Sandra Veronica Portocarrero

 Another stream of her research examines organizational status maintenance and how elite organizations can undermine diversity and social inclusion because of their concern to maintain their high status and prestige.
 At Columbia Business School, Sandra is developing a project where she examines the ventures of Latina undocumented necessity entrepreneurs in New York.
 She is working on this project with Professor Dan Wang.

-- B.A. in Sociology (High Honors).
-Distinction.
+- B.A. in Sociology (High Honors and Distinction in General Scholarship.
 University of California, Berkeley

 - Intersegmental General Education Transfer Certificate (IGETC).
 Berkeley City College.